Ahsan Hafeez

 Ahsan Hafeez Bhatti (born 30 March 1998) is a Pakistani cricketer.
 He made his List A debut for National Bank of Pakistan in the 2016–17 Departmental One Day Cup on 17 December 2016.
 He made his first-class debut for Federally Administered Tribal Areas in the 2017–18 Quaid-e-Azam Trophy on 15 October 2017.
+He Plays Pakistan Super League 2023-24 for lahore qalandars.
+He also plays for Sylhet Strickers as overseas player in Bangladesh Premier League 2025.